 1) Speak the Truth

 As the famous British writer Saki once wrote, “a little inaccuracy sometimes saves tons of explanation.”
 In the FTC’s eyes, once you offer your app to the public, you become an advertiser.

 - Rule number one: Don’t make any claims about your app that aren’t credible and supported by evidence.

 - Rule number two: Any such evidence and supporting information must be conspicuous.

 Therefore, provide all information that is easy to find and understand to users.
 The FTC’s Business Center offers further guidance on how to make proper claims for certain types of apps.

 The FTC has fined dozens of app developers who claimed to safeguard user data in a certain way but were not living up to their claims.
 Many other app developers have also been fined for making broad statements about their practices and failing to disclose the full extent of their data sharing activities.
 If you make statements about how user data will be collected and stored, you must live up to those statements.
 If you need to materially change your data collection practices in the future, it is suggested by the FTC that you must also obtain your users’ consent.

 4) Ask Before Taking

-The FTC offers 4 principles to follow regarding protection of users' sensitive data:
+The FTC offers 4 principles to follow regarding the protection of users’ sensitive data:

-If there is a takeaway from these FTC guidelines it's that the devil is in the details when it comes to app privacy policies, end user licenses and terms of service.
-A reputable technology attorney will be able to easily understand the business model of a mobile app and efficiently provide a set of legal terms that keeps the app developer out of harm's way, and provides them the flexibility they need to access and use important user information.
+If there is a takeaway from these FTC guidelines, it’s that the devil is in the details when it comes to app privacy policies, end user licenses, and terms of service.
+A reputable technology attorney will be able to easily understand the business model of a mobile app and efficiently provide a set of legal terms that keeps the app developer out of harm’s way while providing them with the flexibility they need to access and use important user information.